Women and apprenticeships

 Why consider a career with us?

 We pride ourselves on being an inclusive organisation where everyone feels welcome and supported to shine.
-Our apprentice program is focused on ensuring our apprentices have the best opportunities to learn and grow, with both on-the-job and off-the-job formal training to teach you the skills you need to be a successful tradesperson.
+Our apprentice program is focused on ensuring you have the best opportunities to learn and grow.
+Our apprentices will have both on-the-job and off-the-job formal training to teach you the skills you need to be a successful tradesperson.

 Hear from some of the women who've been part of our apprentice program

-It is a very male dominated industry that I work in, and I thought I would struggle, like I though oh I’m coming into a man’s world, but it hasn’t been that way.
+It is a very male dominated industry that I work in, and I thought I would struggle.
+Diversity in the industry like I thought oh I’m coming into a man’s world, but it hasn’t been that way.
 There’s been so much support, like it’s mateship there, respectful, there’s not a question I can’t ask, um helpful, um they push me, they push me every day to do better than what I did the day before.

 So, both my children are really proud that I’m doing this.
 My son is an apprentice also.
 Ah we fight each day about who is the better apprentice in the house.
 Obviously, it’s me because I am older and wiser.